Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 From Woodstock, drive about 3 hours to Providence, Rhode Island.

 If you’re like me and want to stop at every cider mill you can, consider adding an hour to your drive and taking the longer route through Hartford, CT, to stop at B.F.
 Clyde’s Cider Mill for hot apple cider and donuts on your way.
-Your recommended Providence activity doesn’t begin until the sun goes down, so you have plenty of time to explore!
+Your recommended Providence activity doesn’t begin until the sun goes down, so you have plenty of time to explore.

 Once you get to Providence, eat, shop, and explore downtown, or stroll through Roger Williams Park.